SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     .. image:: images/2019-07-09/modules.png
         :alt: modules  ::= '{' ( name ':' module_description ( ',' name ':' module_description )* )? '}'

+    :Remark:

+        Be aware that some JSON libraries may not be able to keep the order of the items in a JSON objects.
+This is not required by the JSON standard, and not needed the functionality of SECoP.
+However, for debugging reasons it might be an advantage to use a JSON library which keeps the order of JSON object items.

 ``equipment_id``
      worldwide unqiue id of an equipment as string.
 Should contain the name of the